Small Business Loan Scams: How They Work

 An advance fee scam is when an individual or company promises easy access to low-cost debt in exchange for an upfront payment.
 The scammer might call the payment an “application fee,” a “processing fee,” or a “one-time fee.”
 Whatever the label, the motive is the same: The scammer is asking you to put money down before they can approve you for a loan.

-Advance fee scams are among the top five types of marketplace scams.
 These scammers entice you to pay the fee by promising that anyone can qualify for their low-interest loan products.
 These “lenders” often claim that a poor credit history or bankruptcy won’t prevent you from getting a low-rate loan.
 This is definitely a red flag.
 Most lenders, with the exception of extremely expensive merchant cash advance companies, have credit score minimums and restrictions on former bankruptcies.
 At the end of the day, the lower your credit score, the more you’ll have to pay in interest.

 Although you should be wary of advance fee scams, you should know that legitimate lenders might also charge upfront fees.
 For instance, banks often charge upfront application fees, credit check fees, underwriting fees, and origination fees before closing on your business loan.

-The key is who you’re working with.
 Lending platforms like Fundera pre-vet the lenders on their network, so you know that only legitimate lenders are receiving your information and money.
 If you come across a lender online who you’ve never heard of, and they ask for your money right away, steer clear.

 2. Peer Lending Scams